AndrewRichards-Code/MIRU/README.md

 ### MIRU_ANDRIOD/MIRU_TEST:
 An Android version of the MIRU_TEST project.
 Build both libMIRU_TEST.so, loaded as native activity, and libMIRU_CORE.a;

-## Build Tools with Visual Studio:
+## Build Tools with Visual Studio and CMake:
 ### Windows x64:
 - Microsoft Visual Studio 2019
 - Toolset: v142
 - Windows SDK: 10.0.19041.0
 - ISO C++ 17
 - Microsoft.Windows.CppWinRT NuGet package (For MIRU_TEST_UWP only)
+- CMake Minimun Versionn 3.20

 ### Linux x64:
 - No project available to build.